junxit/us-congress-bills-115/metadata.md

 - 2017-06-21 — Received in the Senate.
 - 2018-02-05 — Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 - 2018-02-06 — Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 300.
+- 2018-09-18 — Amendment SA 4021 agreed to in Senate by Unanimous Consent.
+- 2018-09-18 — Amendment SA 4021 proposed by Senator Hatch for Senator Alexander to Amendment SA 4022. (consideration: CR S6259) To amend the short title.
+- 2018-09-18 — Amendment SA 4022 agreed to in Senate by Unanimous Consent.
+- 2018-09-18 — Amendment SA 4022 proposed by Senator Hatch. (consideration: CR S6259) In the nature of a substitute.
+- 2018-09-18 — Measure laid before Senate by unanimous consent. (consideration: CR S6259)
+- 2018-09-18 — Passed Senate with an amendment by Voice Vote.
+- 2018-09-18 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.
+- 2018-09-18 — Senate amendment agreed to: Amendment SA 4021 agreed to in Senate by Unanimous Consent.
+- 2018-09-18 — Senate amendment agreed to: Amendment SA 4022 agreed to in Senate by Unanimous Consent.
+- 2018-09-18 — Senate amendment proposed (on the floor): Amendment SA 4021 proposed by Senator Hatch for Senator Alexander to Amendment SA 4022.(consideration: CR S6259)
+- 2018-09-18 — Senate amendment proposed (on the floor): Amendment SA 4022 proposed by Senator Hatch.(consideration: CR S6259)
+- 2018-09-18 — Senate amendment submitted
+- 2018-09-18 — Senate amendment submitted